 Is Cash for Gold USA legit?

 In short: Yes, totally legit.
-CashforGoldUSA is very straight-forward to work with, have a great reputation with the Better Business Bureau, TrustPilot, and other online review sites, and in general are a reputable, reliable company with a very strong customer service policy.
+CashforGoldUSA is very straight-forward to work with, have a great reputation with the Better Business Bureau, Shopper Approved and other online review sites.
+The company is in general reputable and reliable family-owned and run business with a very strong customer service policy.
 CashforGoldUSA is an Inc. 500 company.

 What materials does CashforGoldUSA accept?